bastibeckr/kartograph.js/readme.md

+## Kartograph.js port for Snap.svg

+I also removed some modules and projections to get kartograph.js as slim as possible.

 # Kartograph.js

 This project is not maintained anymore.
 The original author decided to move on with his life.

 Here are a few reasons why I stopped working on kartograph.js: